marcuswangweihow/FBDD/README.md

 # aLMMD Pipeline

-This pipeline implements an **accelerated ligand–protein molecular dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
+This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
 It produces **5 representative snapshots** for subsequent docking analysis.

 ## Pipeline Overview